kanisterio/kanister/examples/etcd/etcd-in-cluster/k8s/README.md

 If you are running ETCD on production, there would be some authentication mechanism that your cluster is using.
 Since we are taking an example of the cluster that is setup through [kubeadm](https://github.com/kubernetes/kubeadm), I am assuming TLS based authentication is being used.

-To specify the location of the CA, certificate, key and other details we will have to create a secret in a new or an existing namespace.
+To specify the location of the CA, certificate, key and other details, we will have to create a secret in a new or an existing namespace.
 We are free to choose the name and namespace of the secret and it should have below fields

 - **cacert** : CA (certificate authority) cert, would usually be `/etc/kubernetes/pki/etcd/ca.crt` on Kubeadm clusters